open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. Get the `BudgetBreakdownGroup` object in the `budget.budgetBreakdowns` array that represents the budget breakdown by stage.
+1. Get the `BudgetBreakdowns` object in the `budget.budgetBreakdowns` array that represents the budget breakdown by stage.
 If none exists yet:

-- Add a `BudgetBreakdownGroup` object to the `budget.budgetBreakdowns` array.
+- Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array.

 2. Set it's `.id` incrementally and it's `.description` to "Breakdown by stage".

-3. Get the `BudgetBreakdown` object in the  budget breakdown group for each of the 3 stages.
+3. Get the `BudgetBreakdown` object in the budget breakdowns object for each of the 3 stages.
 If none exists yet:

-- Add 3 `BudgetBreakdownGroup` objects to the `budget.budgetBreakdowns` array.
+- Add 3 `BudgetBreakdown` objects to the `budget.budgetBreakdowns.budgetBreakdown` array.
 For each object:
 - Set the `.id` incrementally.
 - Set the `.description` to the stage name - "Preparation", "Implementation" or "Operation".
 If the funding source is not known for a stage note append "funding/budget source not specified" to the `.description`.